xbach/docs/trezor-user/passwordmanager.rst

 **4. Edit entry**

-In order to edit an entry you will need to confirm the action on your TREZOR device.
+In order to edit an entry, you will need to confirm the action on your TREZOR device.